miglioDev/computer-architecture-exercises/README.md

 - `03-digital-circuits`
   Boolean functions, truth tables, and minimal logic circuit implementations.

+- `04-assembly-and-riscv`
+  Work in progress: simple assembly programming exercises and questions about RISC-V

 Each folder contains its own `README.md` with exercises and detailed explanations.